saadk10/fabric-a/docs/source/users-guide.rst

    (cert goes into CA config directory and key goes into <CA config dir>/msp/keystore)
 4) Set ca.certfile to the new CA cert (generated in the step2) in the configuration files on all cluster members
 5) Restart cluster members one at a time

-**Rotating in a cluster environment - HSM:**

-1) Stop all but one cluster member
-2) Generate new CA certificate key pair (ca-new.pem) for iCA1 and iCA2 on the running cluster member
-3) Mark the new CA cert as the default
-4) Copy new CA cert to all cluster member’s CA config directory
-5) Start the next stopped server
-6) Generate new CA certificate key pair (ca-new.pem)
-7) Copy new CA Cert to previously started cluster members
-8) Mark the new CA cert as the default
-9) Repeat steps 4-8 for all the cluster members

 `Back to Top`_